 Venture south to the “Pearl of the French Alps,” Annecy, on your morning excursion.
 Home to beautiful castles, including the Château d’Annecy, home to the Counts of Geneva, and natural green spaces with bike trails winding through along the lake.
 Later in the day, visit Chillon Castle, a picture-perfect medieval island fortress with three formal great halls, a chapel and beautifully arched underground rooms that once served as a prison.
 (B)

-Bid farewell to Barcelona and prepare for your homeward flight.
+Bid farewell to Geneva and prepare for your flight home.
 (B)

 More information to come soon!
 Contact your Roseborough Advisor for more details.